 How Do I Dispose Of Old Pillows And Duvets?

-Are you thinking about changing your duvet?
-But what can you do with your old one?
-The local tip is refusing to take it, so what now?
+Are you considering replacing your duvet?
+However, what should you do with the old one?
+The local dump isn’t accepting it, so what’s the next step?

 We discuss the issues and provide some solutions for disposing of your used duvets and pillows.